 - Hyperemesis: This is a severe form of nausea during pregnancy.
 Persistent vomiting means you can become dehydrated.
 You can also feel faint or dizzy.
 It normally requires treatment so it’s best to seek help early so you don’t have to put up with it any longer than necessary.

 - Gestational diabetes: Despite their high blood sugar levels most expecting mums with gestational diabetes have a healthy pregnancy, normal delivery and a healthy baby.
 However concerns around the condition can cause anxiety.

-- Thyroid issues: Thyroid issues during pregnancy are relatively rare, however they can cause risks to you and your baby’s health.
+- Thyroid issues: Thyroid issues (including Graves' Disease) during pregnancy are relatively rare, however they can cause risks to you and your baby’s health.
 Many of the symptoms are similar to those normally felt during pregnancy, and diagnosis can be difficult.
 However, there are medical tests to check for thyroid problems, so if you have any concerns, please seek medical advice.

 - Placenta previa: this means the placenta has implanted at the bottom of the uterus, covering the cervix, meaning the baby can’t be born vaginally.
 Placenta previa affects around one in every 200 pregnancies.
 Symptoms include painless bleeding which, like any bleeding during pregnancy, should be reported to your doctor.
 Treatment aims to ease the symptoms and try to get the pregnancy to at least 36 weeks.

 'I had grade 4 placenta previa.'
 Read Jessica's experience with placenta previa >

 If you suspect you are experiencing any of these conditions, or notice any other physical complications during pregnancy, please seek the advice of a trusted medical professional.
 And if you experience any negative emotional and mental health impacts from these complications, it’s also time to seek support.
 Especially if symptoms have lasted for more than two weeks.